 SSProtect secures Account configuration data using a self-contained approach that supports migration to any host computer running the :Foundation Client.
 When combined with :Recover, you can quickly, easily, and securely re-provision an entire SSProtect environment with little effort.

-This procedure can be carried out interactively by end-users or can be invoked with :Expand by central deployment personnel.
+This procedure can be carried out interactively by end-users or invoked with :Expand by central deployment personnel.
 See below for details.